evankanderson/home-k8s-config/gitops/mysql-operator/README.md

 helm template mysql-operator --create-namespace --set orchestrator.secretName=mysql-operator-orc mysql-operator bitpoke/mysql-operator
 ```

+**ONCE YOU'VE DONE THIS, YOU NEED TO MANUALLY ADD `namespace: mysql-operator` TO ALL THE NAMESPACED OBJECTS**

+(TODO: use ytt/kustomize to do this)

 Note that if you don't set `orchestrator.secretName`, the helm chart will generate a (new) secret and then you'll check it in to your repo and leak it.